ScilifelabDataCentre/genome-portal/hugo/content/faqs/_index.md

 {{< /faq_block >}}

 {{< faq_block title="What could be causing my data to display slowly?" >}}
 The genome browser tracks may display slowly for various reasons, including having too many tracks open at once, viewing a large genomic window, a high number of custom tracks, numerous large data files, or a slow/unstable internet connection.
-If the problems persist, please do not hesitate to contact us at <dsn-eb@scilifelab.se> or through the <a href="/contact" target="_blank">Contact</a> form.
+If the problems persist, please do not hesitate to contact us at <dsn-eb@scilifelab.se> or through the <a href="/contact">Contact</a> form.
 {{< /faq_block >}}

 #### About citation guidelines

 {{< faq_block title="How can I cite the Genome Portal content?" >}}
 Depending on how you use the Genome Portal in your work (e.g., manuscript, presentation, etc.), there are various options for citing its content.
 For example, you can cite: the Genome Portal website, the website source code, the specific datasets from each species, or the JBrowse 2 genome browser.
-More details on citation guidelines can be found on the <a href="/citation" target="_blank">Cite us</a> page.
+More details on citation guidelines can be found on the <a href="/citation">Cite us</a> page.
 {{< /faq_block >}}